mcpython4-coding/Documentation/mcpython/common/world/World.md

                 todo: cache when possible
                 todo: add variant for entities
                 """
+                # get m from the gamerule
-                m = shared.world.gamerule_handler.table[
+                m = shared.world.gamerule_handler.table["hitTestSteps"].status.status

-                "hitTestSteps"
-                ].status.status  # get m from the gamerule x, y, z = position
+                x, y, z = position
                 dx, dy, dz = vector
                 dx /= m
                 dy /= m
                 dz /= m
                 previous = None

                 for _ in range(max_distance * m):

             Line of sight search from current position.
             If a block is intersected it is returned, along with the block previously in the line of sight.
-If no block is found, return None, None, None Will check for bounding boxes of blocks
+            If no block is found, return None, None, None Will check for bounding boxes of blocks (get_view_bbox())
             :param position: The (x, y, z) position to check visibility from
-            :param vector: The line of sight vector
+            :param vector: The line of sight vector, as (dx, dy, dz)
-            :param max_distance: How many blocks away to search for a hit
+            :param max_distance: How many blocks away at max to search for a hit, will stop the ray after the amount of blocks
             todo: cache the bbox of the block
             todo: move to dimension
             todo: add variant only taking the player